PTC-Academic/LEGO-Spatial-Computing-Project/2-Downloads.md

 ### Windows Users

-1. In a web browser, **navigate** to [the GitHub repository where the Vuforia Spatial Edge Server download is located](https://github.com/PTC-Academic/SpatialToolbox-Windows-Interns)
+1. In a web browser, navigate to [SpatialToolbox-Windows-Interns](https://github.com/PTC-Academic/SpatialToolbox-Windows-Interns) -- the GitHub repository where the MacOS version of the customized Vuforia Spatial Edge Server is located.
 2. Clone the repository with **Git in Mac Terminal**,  **Github Desktop**, or by directly **Downloading the project ZIP file**.
 * **Git with Windows Terminal**
     * Enter ```git clone``` to download the GitHub repository.
 This is the fastest download method, but **_Git needs to be installed_** to complete it.